fortinet/terraform-secure-remote-access/README.md

-FortiGate Secure Remote access with terraform
+FortiGate Secure Remote access with Terraform

 # Deployment

 > This Script requires the Azure CLI for information on downloading it see the following link: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest

 1. Login to Azure with `az login`.<br>
-2. Add your Client ID, Subscription ID and Tenant ID to the terraform vars.tf.<br>
+2. Add your Client ID, Subscription ID and Tenant ID to the Terraform vars.tf.<br>
 3. Adjust the `remote_subnet` and `remote_subnet_netmask` vars to your work/home FortiGate subnet range.
 The current default is 10.100.81.0.
 4. Run `terraform init`.<br>
 5. Run `terraform apply`.<br>

-To navigate to your deployed FortiGate use the PublicIP and the default admin port of 8443.
+To navigate to your deployed FortiGate use the Public IP address and the default admin port of 8443.

 The default admin and password can be found under vars.tf under `admin_name` and `admin_password` <br>